Easy Bird Feeder Ideas for Everyone

 1. Pinecone Bird Feeder

-This classic bird feeder utilizes natural materials and is simple enough for children to craft.
+This classic bird feeder utilizes natural materials and is simple and fun!

 Materials Needed: